-- Atrial fibrillation (AF) is often associated with other arrhythmias, eg atrial flutter or atrial tachycardia.
+- AF is often associated with other arrhythmias - eg, atrial flutter or supraventricular tachycardia.

 - AF can alternate with atrial flutter, atrial flutter may develop into AF and atrial flutter may occur during treatment of AF with anti-arrhythmic drugs.

-- In patients with Wolff-Parkinson-White syndrome, AF can lead to rapid ventricular rates and ventricular fibrillation, especially when AV nodal blocking agents are used.
+- In patients with Wolff-Parkinson-White syndrome, AF can lead to rapid ventricular rates and ventricular fibrillation, especially when atrioventricular nodal blocking agents are used.

-- Electrocardiogram should be performed in all patients, whether symptomatic or not, with an irregular pulse in whom atrial fibrillation (AF) is suspected:
+- Electrocardiogram (ECG) should be performed in all people, whether symptomatic or not, in whom AF is suspected because an irregular pulse has been detected: